Tory MP broke rules over £150,000 loan from Russian businessman

-Tory MP broke lobbying rules over £150,000 loan from Russian businessman, watchdog finds
+Tory MP broke rules over £150,000 loan from Russian businessman, watchdog finds

-David Warburton apologies after standards commissioner finds multiple code of conduct breaches
+David Warburton apologises after standards chief finds he failed to properly register and declare loan

-Conservative MP David Warburton has been found to have breached code of conduct over a £150,000 loan he took from Russian-born businessman Roman Joukovski.
+Conservative MP David Warburton has been found to have breached code of conduct rules over a £150,000 loan he received from Russian-born businessman Roman Joukovski.

-The Tory MP failed to properly register the loan he took from the businessman via an off-shore trust in the Seychelles, said the Commissioner for Parliamentary Standards Kathryn Stone.
+The MP, currently suspended by the Tories, failed to properly register the loan received via an off-shore trust in the Seychelles, according to the commissioner for parliamentary standards Kathryn Stone.

-The watchdog said he had also failed to declare the loan to the Financial Conduct Authority (FCA) when lobbying in favour of Mr Joukovski.
+The watchdog said he also failed to declare the loan when lobbying in favour of Mr Joukovski in a letter to the Financial Conduct Authority (FCA).

-The Tory MP has avoided any punishment, however, with Ms Stone saying the matter was closed after Mr Warburton apologised for breaking the rules.

 Register for free to continue reading